asleep-cult/typethon/README.md

 # The concatenate example:
 def concatenate(:map1, map2: HashMap|K, V|) -> HashMap(K, V)

-# 12. While on the topic of for loops, I have been considering
+# 12. I have been considering  allowing multiple iterators in for loops
-# allowing multiple iterators in for loops to avoid the long winded
+# to avoid the long winded zip() function.
-# zip() function.
 For example:

 for (
     name in username if len(name) < 10,